aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/aspose-cells-cloud-node/_index.md

 kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Node
 ---

-The SDK is open-source and has an MIT license.
-You can get the Node library source code about Aspose.Cells Cloud [here](https://github.com/aspose-cells-cloud/aspose-cells-cloud-node).
+The SDK is open-source and licensed under the MIT License.
+You can access the Node library source code for Aspose.Cells Cloud [here](https://github.com/aspose-cells-cloud/aspose-cells-cloud-node).

 # **How to use Node library of Aspose.Cells Cloud**